Skip to main content

 Playwright doesn't reliably support file:// URLs across browsers

-Keyboard accessibility tests require isolated focus state and can’t be parallelized
+Keyboard tests require isolated focus state and can't share a browser with axe scans

 Outcomes